 Three circuit routes include:

-• The upper circuit (1 hour), which features 2,624 feet (800 m) of catwalks.
-These walkways are elevated from the jungle surface so as not to disrupt the natural pathways used by the indigenous fauna.
-The circuit affords views of the upper portion of Iguazú; that means you'll be treated to no shortage of panoramic vistas of the surrounding falls.
+• The upper circuit (1 hour) is made up of 2,624 feet (800 m) of walkways elevated above the jungle floor to avoid disrupting the natural paths of indigenous fauna.
+On this route, you'll see the upper portion of Iguazú, including countless panoramic vistas of the surrounding falls.

-• The lower circuit (2 hours), which consists of 5,250 feet (1,600 m).
-These are also elevated and offer views from directly below and around Iguazú falls.
-This circuit takes you near the base of the falls and provides a unique experience where you'll be up close with the natural surroundings, feeling the magnitude of the falls from up close.
+• The lower circuit (2 hours) is 5,250 feet (1,600 m) long and is also made up of elevated walkways, which go directly below and around the falls.
+This circuit takes you near the base of the falls and right up to the crashing torrents of water.
+You'll be able to feel the magnitude of the falls from up close.

-• Devil's Gorge (2 hours), enjoys an intimidating reputation that will precede your arrival to the park.
-This is the star of the show and the biggest of the some 275 falls that makeup Iguazú.
-A small tourist train leaves from within the park at the Cataratas Station and travels 18 minutes to Garganta Station, where you'll find restrooms, a snack bar, and the start of the wooden pathway to the falls.
-Then a walk of about 3,937 feet (1200 m) will take you over the river, culminating at a viewpoint.
-Just hearing the plunging falls reverberating in your ears is a one-of-a-kind experience.
-Actually peering 269 feet (82 m) down into the cavernous abyss as the highest of Iguazu's falls thunders all around you is downright unforgettable.
+• The Devil's Throat (2 hours) is the star of the show.
+A small tourist train leaves from the Cataratas Station and travels 18 minutes to Garganta Station, where you'll find restrooms, a snack bar, and the start of the path.
+You'll walk 3,937 feet (1200 m) over the river until you reach the viewing platform.
+From there, you'll be able to peer 269 feet (82 m) down into the water as the highest of Iguazu's falls thunders all around you.

 At the end of the tour, the driver will pick you up and transfer you back to the hotel.